RenZekta/BetterWriter/README.md

 # BetterWriter
-This will be a tablature writer that's better than Guiatar Pro, TuxGuitar and MuseScore.
+This will be a tablature writer that's better than Guitar Pro, TuxGuitar and MuseScore.
 Powered by Rust, it's better by design.

 Key features that others don't care to implement:
 1. Native polyrhythms support with unrestricted time signatures.
 All notes saved on a buffer for replay without bars.
 Visible bars in playback timeline are visibly scaled in width from a square based on a smallest time signature size.